people: worker rights

-In 1991, we were the first multinational apparel company to establish a comprehensive workplace code of conduct for our manufacturing suppliers.
-Our Terms of Engagement (TOE) specify the requirements by which all of our contract factories and licensees must abide — including ethical standards, legal requirements, environmental requirements and community involvement.
-They also set out employment standards and specifically address issues of child labor, forced labor, disciplinary practices, working hours, wages and benefits, freedom of association, discrimination, and health and safety.
-Learn more about the TOE and our product sourcing requirements.
+Our Terms of Engagement, published in 1991, established a comprehensive workplace code of conduct for our manufacturing suppliers and specifies the requirements by which all of our contract factories must abide.
+The Terms also set employment standards and specifically address issues of child labor, forced labor, disciplinary practices, working hours, wages and benefits, freedom of association, discrimination, and health and safety.

 The way we care for our workers extends well beyond the factory.
-By providing grants through the Levi Strauss Foundation, we seek to ensure that workers have the training and tools they need to stay healthy outside the workplace, reducing absenteeism and lost wages and increasing productivity.
-We also support innovative local, regional and global nonprofit organizations that encourage enforcement of labor laws, increase awareness of healthcare issues and promote access to asset-building and life skills training for our employees, contractors and their families.
-Read a case study about our support for women apparel workers in developing countries.
+We seek to ensure that workers have the training and tools they need to stay healthy outside the workplace, reducing absenteeism and lost wages and increasing productivity.
+We also support innovative local, regional and global nonprofit organizations that support our established TOE.